 *The test associated with the cyberhub is the Genomic Nursing Concept Inventory (GNCI ©2011), a research-based instrument designed to measure understanding of foundational genetic-genomic concepts important to nursing practice.
 Data from rigorous psychometric analysis supports the use of GNCI data to assess genomic literacy among nursing students and their faculty.
 Click on About the GNCI for more information.

-This site will also serve as a repository for resources to support genomic nursing education.
+This site also serves as a repository for resources to support genomic nursing education.

-If you are a faculty member interested in assigning the GNCI to your students as a classroom assignment, please complete the information below.
-A team member will contact you and provide a unique group code and link to the GNCI.
+If you are interested in assigning the GNCI to your students as a classroom assignment, please complete the Form below.